 I've been where you are - with a few thousands dollars (or less) in sales a month, and wondering if this is the right thing to do.
 Wondering whether you should give up, or keep going.
 Frustrated with the process, the others around you who seemingly are overnight successes and feeling lost about what to do next.

-This is why I started Retail Bliss.
+This is why I started this.

 To help you gain clarity, make a plan and grow your online store to new heights that you never thought were possible.